yellambhatta/sparkjava-war/README.md

-# sparkjava-war-example-Sai.
+## sparkjava-war-example-Sai
-Build war with maven and sparkjava framework (DevOps).
+Build war with maven and sparkjava framework (DevOps)

 Steps:-